List of JoJo's Bizarre Adventure characters: Part 6: Stone Ocean

 Donatello is one of Dio's illegitimate sons, and the half-brother of Ungalo, Rikiel, and Giorno Giovanna, who fatefully meets Enrico Pucci.
 His Stand, Under World (アンダー・ワールド, Andā Wārudo), (Note: "Netherworld" in official English releases.) can resurrect the memories of people, things, or events from the ground.
 After failing to eliminate Ermes Costello and Jolyne in the memory of a plane crash, Versus betrays Pucci by stealing Weather Report's memory disc.
 Afterward, Versus seeks Jotaro's memory disc in an attempt to claim Pucci's destiny, but is eventually cornered by Jolyne and Ermes and forced to drive to Weather and Pucci's location.
 In the ensuing chaos, Versus is used as a decoy by an escaping Pucci before being killed by Anasui.

+In Japanese, he is voiced by Takanori Hoshino.
+In English, he is voiced by Isaac Robinson Smith.

 Part 7: Steel Ball Run

 Set in a rebooted universe in post-Civil War America circa 1890.